-In addition, the department offers advanced elective courses in relevant areas.
+In addition, the department offers advanced elective courses in relevant subjects.
 These courses can be grouped to give midshipmen a more in-depth exposure to a particular subject area.
-Students interested in concentrating their electives are advised to contact faculty advisors for specific information and advice.
+Students interested in concentrating their electives should contact faculty advisors for specific information and advice.

 Facilities and Technology

-The department's administrative and faculty offices, classrooms and most of its laboratories are located in Bowditch Hall.
+The department's administrative and faculty offices, classrooms, and most of its laboratories are located in Bowditch Hall.
 These include navigation and electronics laboratories, a tanker loading simulator, and a computer work area.
-Our radar simulator laboratory simulates numerous ship models and has navigation aid capabilities with plotters and printers attached.
-Students interact with up to 50 contacts and maneuver through simulated land databases utilizing radars and Automatic Radar Plotting Aids (ARPAs).
+Our radar simulator laboratory features numerous ship models and has navigation aid capabilities with plotters and printers attached.
+Students interact with up to 50 contacts and maneuver through simulated environments utilizing radars and Automatic Radar Plotting Aids (ARPAs).

-A seamanship laboratory in Samuels Hall is also maintained and operated by departmental faculty.
+A seamanship laboratory is also maintained and operated by departmental faculty.
 The department provides hands-on training in ship operations utilizing the vessels and dockside facilities of the Waterfront Activities Department.

-An important component of deck officer training is achieved through the use of a ship's bridge simulator, located in Samuels Hall.
+An important component of deck officer training involves the use of a ship's bridge simulator, located in Samuels Hall.
 This full task bridge simulator offers midshipmen the opportunity to practice bridge team management as well as vessel maneuvering under realistic conditions.